Findymail/n8n-nodes-findymail/README.md

 ## Credentials

-To use this node, you need a FindyMail API key:
+To use this node, you need a Findymail API key:

 ### Prerequisites
-1. Sign up for a FindyMail account at [app.findymail.com](https://app.findymail.com/)
+1. Sign up for a Findymail account at [app.findymail.com](https://app.findymail.com/)
 2. Navigate to your account settings to generate an API key
 3. Ensure you have sufficient credits for your intended operations

 ### Setting up Credentials
 1. In n8n, go to **Credentials** → **Add Credential**
-2. Search for "FindyMail API"
+2. Search for "Findymail API"
 3. Enter your API key
 4. Test the connection to ensure it's working